mitchellallison/WarningLights/README.md

 WarningLights
 =============

-An Xcode plug-in that flashes your Philips Hue light bulbs different colours depending on the result of your build.
+An Xcode plug-in that flashes your Philips Hue light bulbs different colours depending on the outcome of your build.

 Installation
 ------------

 To install Warning Lights, pull the repository and perform a build.
 A bundle is then compiled and stored at ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins.
 On next launch, the plug-in will be active.
+Alternatively, use [Alcatraz][alcatraz].

+Note: WarningLights requires the OS X 10.10 SDK and Yosemite to build.

 Upgrading from 1.0
 ------------------